 As a fast-food chain, Subway operates with numerous franchises around the country and the world.
 With this in mind, it is likely that the ingredients are not uniformly sourced across franchises, and so tuna in one Subway franchise may have a different source than another even if they are both in California.

-Since there are presently no independent investigations revealing unlisted ingredients in Subway’s tuna, and because we only have Subway’s denial and the lawsuit’s unsubstantiated claim as evidence, we rate this claim as “Unproven.”
+Given that even independent investigations widely differ, we rate this claim as “Unproven.”
 We will update this story if more information is made available.